 Our common stock trades on the OTC Bulletin Board under the symbol NXTD.
 The OTC Bulletin Board is a quotation service that displays real-time quotes, last-sale prices, and volume information in over-the-counter ("OTC") equity securities.
 An OTC Bulletin Board equity security generally is any equity that is not listed or traded on a national securities exchange.
-In conjunction with this offering, we applied to list our common stock and warrants on the Nasdaq Capital Market and our common stock and warrants are expected to begin trading on the Nasdaq Capital Market under the ticker symbols "NXTD" and "NXTDW," respectively, on Thursday, September 11, 2014.
+In conjunction with this offering, we have applied to list the common stock and warrants on the Nasdaq Capital Market under the symbols "NXTD" and "NXTDW", respectively.